 Field-hunting tip

-Look in hydrothermal alteration zones in sedimentary rocks country — that is the host setting where buddingtonite typically forms.
+Look in hydrothermal alteration zones in sedimentary rocks country, the host setting where buddingtonite typically forms.
 If you start seeing quartz, kaolinite, cinnabar in float, you are in the right ground.
 Field specimens usually show a massive habit, so train your eye for that shape before scanning the outcrop.